DedAnton/NextGenMapper/README.md

 ```
 <br>

-In order for NextGenMapper to use your mapping when mapping other objects, you need to create a partial class `Mapper` in the `NextGenMapper` namespace and add the `Map` method with your implementation to it **(Coming soon!)**
+In order for NextGenMapper to use your mapping when mapping other objects, you need to create a partial class `Mapper` in the `NextGenMapper` namespace and add the `Map` method with your implementation to it
 ```c#
 namespace NextGenMapper;